AI-Core/Getting-Started/README.md

 This repo is just to get you ready to move onto more interesting stuff.

-SUPER EASY SETUP WITH A VIRTUAL MACHINE: follow [this guide](https://github.com/AI-Core/Getting-Started/blob/master/Setting%20up%20a%20Virtual%20Machine%20(VM).md) to set up a virtual machine.
-Definitely do this if you use windows.

-If you want to set up your environment without a virtual machine, the follow the steps below.

 It covers:
 - Getting started with your terminal (command line interface (CLI))
 - Setting up your python package manager (your package manager that allows you to use useful python code that others have written)